 Rooted in Relationship and Responsibility

-I come to this work as a Red River Métis woman and an ally to First Nations, guided by wahkotowin (or wâhkôhtowin) — a Cree and Michif concept often translated as kinship, teaching that all life is interconnected and that we each carry responsibilities to live as good relatives, with respect, reciprocity, and care.
-This Teaching shapes how I live and work.
-I am a helper, daughter, wife, and aunty, shaped by family and community.
+I come to this work as a Red River Métis woman and an ally to First Nations, guided bywahkotowin, or wâhkôhtowin—a Cree and Michif concept often understood as kinship.
+It reminds me that all life is interconnected and that we each carry responsibilities to live as good relatives, with respect, reciprocity, and care.
+This Teaching shapes how I strive to live and work.

 North of North